If you missed Part I of this post, click here!

 Budapest (pronounced Buddhapesht), was originally two cities (Buda, and Pest) that eventually got combined into one after the creation of the bridge connecting the two sides across the Danube.
 We stayed in the Pest side, which is flatter and bigger, with more to see and do.
 Our apartment happened to be in a construction-littered part of downtown which made finding it and parking a HUGE process.
 That’s an understatement.
 More on that in a minute.
 There are a number of bridges crossing the river and impressive buildings and castles lining either side, making for an incredibly impressive entrance to the city at night, since everything was lit up.
 After we finally settled enough to drop our bags and go find food, we happened upon an alley, full of people and restaurants of cuisine from all over.
 I tried a beer called Soproni Demon, dark and delicious!

 Our adventure to find our place, park (we asked no less than 3 locals if we parked in an okay spot), and finally get food took hours, so we decided to call it a night, but first went to check on where we had parked the car.
 Why?
 Because I had a feeling we should.
 What did we find?
 A BOOT!
 Not the kind you wear on your feet.
 I’m not even kidding, out of all the cars lining both sides of the street, they had picked Berta out of the crowd and put a boot on our tire!
 Oh NOOOOOOO, what the HECK do we do now?
 It was late, the people on the streets were gone, and here we were in a new city with one of the most unique languages on the planet, with a boot on our tire.
 Suddenly, there appeared a man not 5 feet from us – no idea where he came from – he didn’t seem to exist until that moment.
 He had a cell phone.
-In some sort of body language we asked him to help us- there was a number on the ticket.
+In some sort of body language, we asked him to help us- there was a number on the ticket.
 He called the number, and then somehow relayed that someone was on their way to take off the boot and collect our money.
 He disappeared as quickly as he had materialized out of nowhere.

 When the guys showed up, we tried English, we tried German, I even tried Spanish, do they speak ANYTHING we speak?
 Then one guy says parlez vous francais?
 What?
 French?
 Oh man, yes actually I speak some French.
 I was able to communicate with him enough to figure out that we had parked in a 10-meter-long morning loading zone.
 It wasn’t even morning yet!
 It didn’t matter.
 We had picked the only open spot on the street, and it was open for a reason, yet no one (not one of the 3 people we asked) seemed to be able to correctly read the sign on the sidewalk either.
-Oh the joys of language barriers.
+Oh, the joys of language barriers.
 Sixty euros later, we were boot-free (they aptly call them “spiders” in Hungary) and driving Berta down the street to a hotel parking garage where we paid 20 euros per day to park her.
 At the end of the day, a ticket was probably the best bad thing that could have happened.
 And I got to speak French, in Hungary.

 Budapest provided more chances for us to participate in walking tours, so we did two of them.
 One was a Hungarian Bath Tour.
-If you didn’t know, Hungary is extremely proud of their extra special mineral-rich water, and therefore is home to hundreds of baths.
+If you didn’t know, Hungary is extremely proud of its extra special mineral-rich water and therefore is home to hundreds of baths.
 They say it’s not a tourist thing either, if you go first thing in the morning you will see 100-year-old Hungarians enjoying their daily bath routine, soaking in the minerals that keep them alive and healthy for so long.
-At the end of the tour we entered the Szechenyi Bath, the first bath on the Pest side of the city, built in 1881.
+At the end of the tour, we entered the Szechenyi Bath, the first bath on the Pest side of the city, constructed in 1881.
 We counted something like 18 baths that we went in (different pools), not to mention steam rooms and saunas that burn, yikes!
 It was an adventure in itself, topped off with quite the surprise.
 Our last dip was in a big outdoor pool that had somewhat of a ring in the middle.
 Nate and I were in the ring setting up a photo while Daryl and Sabrina were out in the big section.
 Suddenly we were whisked away by a surprisingly strong current, what the heck?!
 We had time to grab the camera before being swept into a circular pattern within the ring.
-Apparently we weren’t the only ones caught off guard.
+Apparently, we weren’t the only ones caught off guard.
 The ring had about 10 adults, all laughing and screaming like children in the current of this circle.
-It was so surprisingly fun, it definitely wins highlight of the day award.
+It was so surprisingly fun, it definitely wins the highlight of the day award.

 Our other walking tour crossed over into the Buda side where we saw the sights but mainly were entertained by our guide.
 We found out that Hungarian and Finnish are somehow connected via early settlers who split and settled in each place.
 Hungarian is super unique in that it functions with loads of prefixes and suffixes rather than separate words to make up phrases and sentences.
 For example, “elkelkadosztasitottalanitottatoe” means: you put less cabbage in that than you should have.
 Yep.